nitinbedazzled/aiab_assignment/README.md

 A high-level folder structure (not covering all the files) was created so that it is easy to track the files moving forward.
 (It was mostly focused from the point of Airship in a Bottle)

-For this PEGLEG documentation was also read to get more clarity: -
+For this **Pegleg** documentation was also referred to get more clarity: -

 https://airshipit.readthedocs.io/projects/pegleg/en/latest/getting_started.html